Reception Staffing Structure

 Teaching and learning in the EYFS is informed by the ‘Early Years Framework’ published by the government.
 This is a new version of the framework which becomes statutory from September 2021

 EYFS Reforms (Parent & Carer Information Sheet)

 Our aim throughout the Reception year is to support and to teach children to achieve the Early Learning Goals, in preparation for Year 1.
 There are 17 Early Learning Goals which are described in the link below:

 A parent’s guide to the EYFS curriculum can be found by following the link below.
-Please note that this quide refers to the current Early Years framework as there is not yet a parent’s guide for the new framework.
+A guide to child development and advice for how to help your child can be found by following the link ‘What to expect when’.
+Please note that this guide refers to the previous Early Years framework..
 The overriding principals however, remain the same.